zulip/zulip/README.md

 This is the recommended approach, and is tested on OS X 10.10 as well as Ubuntu 14.04.

-* The best performing way to run the Zulip development environment is using an LXC container.
-If your host is Ubuntu 14.04 (or newer;
-  what matters is having support for LXC containers), you'll want to install and configure the LXC Vagrant provider like this:
-  `sudo apt-get install vagrant lxc lxc-templates cgroup-lite redir && vagrant plugin install vagrant-lxc`
+* If your host is Ubuntu 14.04 (or newer), then just download Vagrant from their website(https://www.vagrantup.com/downloads.html) and download it for Ubuntu, then go to the directory of which you downloaded the file, and run "sudo dpkg -i packagename.deb", where 'packagename.deb' is the name of the file you downloaded from their website.
+This will give you the updated version of Vagrant which should help set up your Zulip on your machine.

 * If your host is OS X, [download VirtualBox](https://www.virtualbox.org/wiki/Downloads), [download Vagrant](https://www.vagrantup.com/downloads.html), and install them both.